OctopusDeploy/blog/blog/2020-11/set-up-octopus-deploy-on-docker-in-five-minutes/index.md

 The first step in creating a local containerized Octopus Deploy environment is to set up a `.env` configuration file.
 The `.env` allows you to save environment variables for certain values of the Docker Compose configuration.
 That way, you can set variables instead of hardcoding values.

-1. Open up a text editor and create a new file called `.env`
+1. Open a text editor and create a new file called `.env`
-2. Add in the following code to the `.env` file.
+2. Add the following code to the `.env` file.

 This containerized environment is supposed to be for testing/development purposes only, which is why you will see the passwords in the `.env` configuration file.
 This is not recommended for production-based deployments.